LEMONGRASS ESSENTIAL OIL: BENEFITS AND USES FOR HAIR, SKIN, AND JOINTS

-- Lemongrass is most commonly used to relieve digestive issues, reduce bodily aches, pains, and high temperatures, and eliminate harmful bacteria.
+- Lemongrass is a good natural remedy for relieving digestive issues, reducing bodily aches, pains, and high temperatures, and eliminating harmful bacteria.

 Also referred to as Cymbopogon, Lemongrass is one of approximately 55 other species of grasses in the Poaceae family of grasses.
 Of these multiple varieties, the two most popular ones are Cymbopogon citratus and Cymbopogon flexuosus.
 Though both can be used to produce essential oils, the former is largely used for culinary purposes, whereas the latter is more popular for use in essential oils and perfumes.
 The Lemongrass herb has stalks that are fibrous and smell much like lemons.
 In an essential oil, the scent of Lemongrass is fresh and light with a hint of lemon.

 Lemongrass is native to tropical regions such as Africa, Asia, Southeast Asia, Australia, and Oceania where it has been used traditionally for medicinal, cosmetic and culinary purposes.
 In countries such as India, China, and Thailand, it has been used as a flavoring agent in beverages, desserts, and other culinary preparations for its ability to promote better digestion, boost circulation and immunity, treat infections, and relieve irregularities in menstrual cycles.
 Due to its ability to reduce fever, Lemongrass earned the name “fever grass” in some cultures.